Ushida Station (Tokyo)

 Ushida Station (牛田駅, Ushida-eki) is a railway station on the Tobu Skytree Line in Adachi, Tokyo, Japan, operated by the private railway operator Tobu Railway.

 Lines

 Ushida Station is served by the Tobu Skytree Line, and is located 6.0 km from the Tokyo terminus at Asakusa.

 The station is close to Keisei Sekiya Station on the Keisei Main Line, so it is possible to transfer to Keisei Main Line.

 Station layout

 This station consists of two opposite side platforms serving two tracks.

 Platforms

 History

 The station opened on 1 September 1932.

+Passenger statistics

+In fiscal 2024, the station was used by an average of 10,438 passengers daily (boarding passengers only).